lihop/godot-xterm/README.md

 ### Precompiled Binaries

 Precompiled binaries can be downloaded from the GitHub releases page.
-Download the `bin.zip` file and extract it to the `addons/godot_xterm/native/bin` directory.
+Download the `libgodot-xterm-release.zip` (or `libgodot-xterm-debug.zip`) file and extract it to the `addons/godot_xterm/native/bin` directory.
 This will install the gdnative libraries for all supported platforms.
 After extracting the zip file, the directory should contain the following:
 - `libgodot-xterm.linux.64.so`
 - `libgodot-xterm.linux.32.so`